Freddie Highmore made his first on-screen appearance as a child actor back in 1999 when he was only 7 years old.

 Freddie has absolutely NO social media accounts.
 None whatsoever.
 No Twitter, no Facebook, no Instagram, no nothing.
 It’s because he isn’t a fan of social media and good on him for sticking to that!

-He is also a massive fan of football (that’s ‘soccer’ if you’re American) and his favorite team are London giants Arsenal.
+He is also a massive fan of football (that’s ‘soccer’ if you’re American) and his favorite team is London giants Arsenal.
 In fact, when in interviews Freddie often finds himself off course talking about Arsenal and how their season is going!

 He is a multi-linguist and is fluent in both Spanish and French.
 Foreign languages are one of his favorite things to study.